felipeemerson/gerencia-me/README.md

 ## About

 Gerencia-me it's a simple portfolio application for helping you with your daily tasks.
-Create your categories (types) to highlight specific tasks, create tasks, move tasks as their progress, delete tasks by their status.
+Create your categories to highlight specific tasks, create tasks, move tasks as their progress, delete tasks by their status.
 All of this with a responsive design on both mobile and PC.

 <p align="right">(<a href="#top">back to top</a>)</p>